Goyghor Mosque: History

 According to local villagers, when the mosque was being constructed, the area was covered in dense forest and inhabited by tigers.
 To this day, three marks of a tiger's paw remains on the eastern pillar inside the mosque.
 During the reign of Shamsuddin Yusuf Shah, Musa ibn Haji Amir and his son, the Minister of Sylhet, Majlis Alam, built the mosque in 1476.
 Majlis Alam is also known for building Shah Jalal's mosque in Sylhet.

 In 1593, an Afghan chief by the name of Khwaja Usman, one of the Baro-Bhuyans of Bengal and the last Afghan ruler in Bengal, took shelter in this mosque after the Afghan rebellion against the Subahdar of Mughal Bengal, Man Singh I.

 In the late 1930s, a scholar by the name of Azam Shah is said to have settled near the mosque.
 In 1940, the original dome fell apart and Azam Shah raised money for the building of a new dome in which he successfully built alongside Ismail Mistri of Baniachong.
 In 1960, the mosque was again refurbished.
-After the depart of Azam Shah, it fell apart again and was held with branches and seedlings.
+After the departure of Azam Shah, it fell apart again and was held with branches and seedlings.